hdansou/PoshStack/README.md

 install-module PoshStack
 ```
 #### Configure
-##### Important Note: The CloudAccounts.csv file *must* be in the same directory as your PoshStack modules.
-THIS NEEDS TO BE CHANGED -- See Issue #257.
+##### Important Note: The CloudAccounts.csv file location and name is specified in the user profile, using the variable "$openstackAccounts".
+See the included file profile.ps1 for an example

 Update the CloudAccounts.csv file with your cloud account credentials:
   * _Type_ - Is this account targeting Rackspace, specifically, or another OpenStack provider?
 Valid entries are "Rackspace" or "OpenStack".